 REMOVING MOULD AND STAINS: (watch the movie)

-- After cleaning and sanding, it is important that the surface of the bamboo is sealed immediately with oil again.
-Apply according to instructions above under Process for Re Oil.
+- It is important that the surface of the bamboo is sealed immediately with oil again.
+Apply two coats of WOCA Exterior Wood Oil according to instructions above under Process for Re-Oil.

 CLICK AND CLIPS PLASTIC LAMELLAS